-According to a new report, just two weeks after the announcement that China is developing a biologically enhanced super soldier, France has joined the ranks of nations creating "bred to kill" troops.
+According to a new report, just two weeks after the announcement that China is developing a biologically enhanced super soldier, France has joined the ranks of nations that create "bred to kill" troops.

 Last week, France also gave the green light to "augmented" soldiers and some fear the super soldier could be a standard in the near future.